App Logo

 Traditional Rajasthani Cuisine

-Dumplings of gram flour cooked with a yogurt-based curry condiment which is spicy.
-It is a treat to a vegetarian particularly in places where fresh vegetables are scarce.
+Dumplings of gram flour cooked in a yogurt-based curry.
+A vegetarian delicacy, especially in regions where fresh vegetables are scarce.

 5. Rajasthani Kadhi